Manipur: Black film rolls seized from accessory shops

 The initiative was taken after the black films were pasted on windshields and side windows of the vehicles especially on the cars to avoid the true identity of occupant(s) sitting inside the vehicle.

 The police report said, “In a surprise checking of tinted/black films being sold at Car Accessory Shops located at Mahatma Gandhi Avenue road, Thangal Bazar under City-Police Station in Imphal West District, 10 black film rolls were detected from three shops and brought to City-PS.
+Further, the Car Accessory Shops owners were directed not to sell black film rolls in the future.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Further, the Car Accessory Shops owners were directed not to sell black film rolls in the future.”

-Police added that in the ongoing drives against the traffic violators, more than 500 vehicles, including cars, two-wheelers, and other vehicles, were seized and fined
+Police added that in the ongoing drives against the traffic violators, more than 500 vehicles, including cars, two-wheelers, and other vehicles, were seized and fined.